m-pasima/Capstone-project/README.md

 This project provides a simple Java Spring Boot web application that can be deployed on AWS using the free tier.
 The infrastructure (EC2 Auto Scaling, ALB, RDS, CloudWatch, and CI/CD pipeline) should be created manually in the AWS console.
 The repository only contains the application code, a Maven build configuration, and notes on using Jenkins with SonarQube and Nexus for the pipeline.

+The project packages an embedded Tomcat server, so you can run the generated WAR directly with `java -jar` without installing an external servlet container.

 ## Application Overview

 - **Language:** Java with Spring Boot